Questions about therapy and counselling methods

 Can I pay for my sessions with a credit card?

-Sorry, no, I'm only accepting e-transfer payments at this time.
+Sorry, no, I only accept e-transfer payments at this time.

 Are your fees covered by third-party insurance plans?

 Check your plan to see if you're covered for services with a Registered Clinical Counsellor or RCC (most plans like Blue Cross cover this designation).
-Also a good idea to check the limit of your plan - the total amount of sessions covered to plan and budget accordingly.
 Please request a receipt if needed to obtain reimbursement.
 I don't provide third-party billing at this time.

 What is informed consent?